p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/namify/README.md

 * The initial list is saved to a file where your save games are located to prevent having to make a request every time you start the game.
 * Names are removed from the list as they are used to prevent duplicates.
 * The provided API key is limited to 1000 requests per day.
 If you want to use your own API key, you can get one from [randommer.io](https://randommer.io/).
+* Add your own names to the list by editing the json file or by using the interface via F1.
+The file is saved unencrypted to allow users to edit the file themselves.

 ## Donate